Data Augmentation for Seizure Prediction with Generative Diffusion Model: Conclusion

 \section{Conclusion}

 In this article, we propose a novel and effective data augmentation method by the use of diffusion model.
-We conduct contrast experiments on our proposed method with three existing methods of solving the problem of imbalanced data: downsampling, sliding windows and recombination.
-We evaluate the prediction performance on three representative classifiers to verify the effectiveness and generality of DiffEEG.
-The results prove that the data generated by DiffEEG achieves better performance on all three classification networks.
-Among them, the model with DiffEEG and Multi-scale CNN has the best performance with an average Sens, FPR, AUC of 95.4\%, 0.05/h, 0.932 on the CHB-MIT database and an average Sens, FPR, AUC of 93.6\%, 0.12/h, 0.822 on the Kaggle database, both reaching the state-of-the-art level.
+We conduct contrast experiments with just using the original data and with three existing methods of solving the imbalanced data problem: down-sampling, sliding windows and recombination.
+We evaluate the prediction performance on five representative classifiers to verify the effectiveness and generality of DiffEEG.
+The results prove that the data generated by DiffEEG achieve better performance on all five classification networks.
+Among them, the Multi-scale CNN utilizing the data augmented by DiffEEG obtained the best performance, with an average Sens, FPR, AUC of 95.4\%, 0.051/h, 0.932 on the CHB-MIT database and an average Sens, FPR, AUC of 93.6\%, 0.121/h, 0.822 on the Kaggle database.
+Both results reached the SOTA level.
 To the best of our knowledge, our work is the first diffusion model used in epileptic EEG generation, creating a new and effective way to solve the imbalanced data.
 This model can be widely applied to all kinds of seizure prediction classifiers to improve the classification performance significantly.

 \end{CJK}